 Personal protective equipment (PPE) refers to a variety of barriers, used alone or in combination, to protect mucous membranes, airways, skin and clothing from contact with infectious agents.
-PPE used as part of standard precautions includes aprons, gowns, gloves, surgical masks, protective eyewear and face shields.
+PPE may include aprons, gowns, gloves, surgical masks, protective eyewear and face shields or a combination of several of these items.
 Selection of PPE is based on the type of patient interaction, known or possible infectious agents, and/or the likely mode(s) of transmission.